jaredhuling/penreg/README.md

 * have some sort of unified interface to the fitting functions

 * make the code as easily generalizable as possible

+## Current Problems

+* How to best organize code for ADMM algorithm fo fitting multiple penalties at once?

+* How to best organize code for fitting different models with penalties. linear models are simple, but what about binomial and other nonlinear models.
+Is ADMM best or should we use Newton iterations with ADMM on the inside fitting weighted penalize least squares models

+* How to best incorporate sparse design matrices (ie when x itself is sparse).
+Standardization of the data cannot be used for this case, because it will ruin the sparsity of the matrix

+## Immediate to-do list

+* Incorporate weighting of observations for lasso and genlasso

+* Incorporate a penalty factor multiplier which is a vector multiplied by the tuning parameter value so that individual variables can have their penalty upweighted, downweighted, or not penalized at all.
+Could also be used for adaptive lasso, etc

+* After the above are complete, work on group lasso then overlapping group lasso

 ## Structure